brittanyramirez/calculator-project/README.md

 PURPOSE OF THE PROJECT: created as part of a Road To Hire apprenticeship project to demonstrate:
 * soft skills through clean, readable documentation
 * technical skills in HTML, CSS, and JavaScript
-* ability yo build functional calculator
+* ability to build functional calculator
 * knowledge of responsive design and semantic structure